puspendugorai-coder/puspendugorai-coder/README.md

 ## 🧑‍💻 About Me

 > *"The best programs are written so that computing machines can perform them quickly and so that human beings can understand them clearly."* — Donald Knuth
+> *"The programmers of tomorrow are the wizards of the future".*

 I'm a dedicated developer with a strong foundation across multiple programming paradigms.
 I am currently a **2nd-year student at Brainware University**, pursuing my **B.Tech in Computer Science and Engineering (AIML)**.
 I love tackling challenging problems and writing clean, efficient, and meaningful code.